Frequently Asked Questions and Rainforest Facts

 In some cases this is possible, but the new forest will be a much poorer habitat, home to many fewer species of plants and animals.
 Rainforest fragmentation leads invariably to biodiversity loss.

 What do we use rainforests for?

 Rainforests are crucial to all humanity.
 About 1.2 billion people in the world rely on the rainforest for their survival, directly or indirectly.
 In addition, the destruction of the rainforest creates greenhouse gases that contribute to climate change – something that impacts us all.
 And rainforests provide many other important benefits that we all can appreciate.
-For example, approximately 121 useful drugs currently on the market are obtained from plants, and over a third of these originated in tropical forests.
+For example, over 40 useful drugs currently on the market are obtained from tropical forest plants.
 Similarly, much of the food we eat – coffee, bananas, lemons, oranges, cacao, cashews, peanuts, pineapples, papayas, and many more! – comes from tropical forests.